 Minimum balcony area and depth compliance with Dynamo

-Our ‘Min balcony area and depth’ Dynamo graph, which is available as part of our Dynamo Package Development service, automates this compliance process.
-Two shared parameters are needed to store the minimum area compliance and the minimum depth compliance.
+Our ‘Balcony size’ Dynamo graph, which is available as part of our Dynamo Package Development service, automates this compliance process.
+Two shared parameters are needed to store the rooms’ minimum area and depth compliance.
 These parameters should be of type yes/no and assigned to the Room category.
 In the example below, we’ve used ‘0_Min area comply’ and ‘0_Min depth comply’.
+If rooms are nested in a model group, the parameter should also be set as ‘values can vary by group instance’.
+To calculate the depth, the room must contain a door or a curtain panel classified as either a curtain panel or a door.

 To run the graph:

-- Specify the room parameter to identify the apartments type – 1 bed, 2 bed, etc. Typically this will be ‘Name’; however, a shared parameter can also be used.
+- Specify the room parameter to identify if the room is a balcony/terrace (#2).
+Typically, this will be ‘Name’.
 If using a shared parameter, it should be of type Text.

-- Define the minimum balcony depth to be counted as contributing to the balcony area.
+- Define the minimum depth to be counted as contributing to the minimum area compliance (#21).

 Computational logic